gitpatrickv/Fullstack-Ecommerce-Backend-Springboot/README.md

     - **Start the backend:**
     ```bash
-    mvn spring-boot:run
+    docker compose up
     ```

-6. Open your browser and visit `http://localhost:5173` to access the application.
+4. Open your browser and visit `http://localhost:5173` to access the application.

    Log in using one of the following credentials or register a new account: